Applying for exemption from the obligation to carry identification documents

 Basic information

-In general, the duty of identification applies in Germany.
-Persons in need of care who are unable to participate in public life for reasons of illness or who are even cared for can be exempted from this rule.
+In general, identification is compulsory in Germany.
+Persons in need of care who are unable to participate in public life due to illness or who are being cared for may be exempt from this rule.

-Nursing services and caregivers can also apply for this exemption for their clients.
+Care services and carers can also apply for this exemption for their clients.

 Requirements